Elvin Jones | Essential Albums by The Iconic Jazz Drummer

 Live at the Village Vanguard (1968)

-A live recording from the Village Vanguard featuring a trio consisting of Elvin, George Coleman on tenor saxophone and bassist Wilbur Little (trumpeter Hannibal Peterson plays on the lengthy ‘Mr Jones’ only) the music is often bruising and uncompromising.
+A live recording from the Village Vanguard featuring a trio consisting of Elvin Jones, George Coleman on tenor saxophone and bassist Wilbur Little.
+With trumpeter Hannibal Peterson featured as a guest on the lengthy ‘Mr Jones’, the music is bruising and uncompromising.

 Puttin’ It Together (1968)